All Products

 Can I disable the server-side encryption feature for a file system?

 No, you cannot.
-The server-side encryption feature takes effect immediately after it is enabled.
-You cannot disable the feature.
+The server-side encryption feature takes effect immediately after it is enabled and cannot be disabled.

 Can I change the key that is used to encrypt a file system?